The Challengers of the Unknown appeared in early 1957. They were one of Jack “the King” Kirby’s contributions to DC Comics.

 - Ace and Prof tried to stop a giant stone statue as it walked toward other islands.
-Prof eventually realised that the giant was too impervious to be made of matter.
+Prof eventually realised that the giant was too durable to be made of matter.
 It had to be a mental construct.
 He wished it out of existence.

 - Rocky and Red were beset by a telepathic ball of blinding light that devoured heat over a large radius.
 Red hurriedly built a small vacuum chamber and lured the creature within.